CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: CP Transformation for General Group

 From the above conditions, we see that $\mathbf{r}_i$ and $\mathbf{r}_j$ have the same dimension.
-Therefore the CP-like transformation in Eq.~\eqref{eq:U_CPlike} exchanges a particle in representation $\mathbf{r}_i$ to an antiparticles in different representation $\mathbf{r}_j^*$.
-In addition, there are irreducible representations which are properly transformed to their complex conjugates under CP-like transformation \footnote{ If irreducible representations of all the fields contents are restricted to such properly transformed representations, CP-like transformation can be interpreted as a physical CP.}.
-We are particularly interested in the form of Eq.~\eqref{eq:U_CPlike}, since we will find that this type of CP-like symmetry can be obtained from models with physical CP symmetry by SSB.
-More importantly, as will be shown later, a physical CP symmetry and the CP-like symmetry can be mutually converted through the SSB.
-The details will be discussed in Sec.~\ref{sec:SSB}.
+Therefore the CP$_2$-like transformation in Eq.~\eqref{eq:U_CPlike} exchanges a particle in representation $\mathbf{r}_i$ to an (anti)particles in other representation $\mathbf{r}_j^*$.
+Obviously other particles are properly transformed to their complex conjugate particles.\footnote{ If irreducible representations of all the fields contents are restricted to such properly transformed representations, CP-like transformation can be interpreted as a physical CP.} As will be demonstrated subsequently, there are significant phenomenological implications in CP$_2$-like symmetric models.
+Below, we illustrate some examples where we construct CP$_2$-like symmetric models without resorting to the characteristic property of type I groups.
+For the sake of simplicity, in the subsequent discussion, we will not consider $Z_{N \neq 2}$ CP-like transformations.\footnote{E.g., $S_3$ outer automorphism group of $SO(8)$.
+For a study of non-CP ($Z_{N \geq 3}$) transformations, see~\cite{Chen:2014tpa, Henning:2021ctv, Bischer:2022rvf}.} Therefore ``CP-like'' will generally refers to CP$_2$-like transformation unless explicitly specified otherwise.